Que0Le/pgw_25/questions.md

 Your answer:
 ```
-- added a `last_seen` field.
-With this field, userspace controller can periodly check and remove/ping old gateway.
-Kernel program can ignore old gateway and select other one.
+- To detect such incident: add a `last_seen` field which should be updated if the GW ping back, or successfully handles forwarding packets.
+With this field, an userspace controller can periodly check and remove/ping old gateway.
+Kernel program can also do that, but less effective because the current kernel program is run only in the event of packet arrival, which means checking is either too expensive (if rate is 1Mpps) or irrelevant due to great timeout (0pps)
+- To perfrom the action: flags should be set shall a GW is considered unreliable and needs to be checked (which takes time).
+This GW will be ignored by kernel program.
+If it is indeed removed, its spot needs to be cleared/reclaimed, also in combination with other intermediate flags (warm-up, ...) to make the process more smooth.
+If the check turns out to be ok, the flag should be remove so the GW can return to operation.
 ```

 3a.
 When applying for the Senior Software Engineer - Packet Gateway (Go) role: